 How to set up a cannabis drying room

-Keep harvested weed in a dark room with temperatures between 60-70°F and humidity between 55-65%.
+A good drying room will need to be dark with temperatures between 60-70°F and humidity between 55-65%.
 A cheap hygrometer will help you monitor these numbers.

 Add a small fan to circulate air, and you may need to add a dehumidifier or AC as well.
 If it’s taking too long to dry buds in your space, you may need to adjust the temperature or humidity to help the drying process.